tk746/AutoBinEmpty/README.md

-Empty's the Recycling bin on your desktop without having to right click to enmpty Press WindowsKey + DEL on your keyboard to empty the trashcan you can edit the key you use in the script if you need help message me on discord tk746#0069
+Empty's the Recycling bin on your desktop without having to right click to enmpty Press WindowsKey + DEL on your keyboard to empty the trashcan you can edit the key you use in the script